-On November 14, 2006, the Company's subsidiary, Minera La Negra S.A. de C.V. ("Mineral La Negra") signed a purchase contract with Trafigura Beheer B.V. ("Trafigura") whereby Trafigura agreed to purchase 100%, evenly spread from January to December, of the copper and zinc concentrate to be produced at the La Negra mine during the years 2007, 2008, 2009 and extended until the end of 2013.
 On March 2011, Minera La Negra signed a purchase contract with Glencore, whereby Glencore's Mexican subsidiary (Metagri), agreed to purchase 100% of lead concentrate to be produced at the La Negra mine until the end of 2013.
 Prices set in both agreements are based on the average of the month in which the shipment is made as per the published prices in the Metal Bulletin in London in US dollars.
 During July 2013, the agreement with Glencore was extended until 2016.

 On September 19, 2013, the Company executed the Loan Agreement and the Off-take Agreement with MF2 Investment Holding Company (Cayman) Limited, an affiliate of Orion, for the Loan in the principal amount of US\$50,000,000 and the off-take of silver and gold produced at the Company's Shafter mine.
+Subsequent to March 31, 2014, the Company and Orion reached an agreement to amend the Loan Agreement and terminate the Offtake Agreement; for further information, see the Subsequent Events section.